 CA ANZ Revelation Red Baker’s Dozen Redux

-Having sold a boatload of The CA ANZ Revelation Baker’s Dozen in 2024, we've been asked to produce a similarly high-end mixed dozen - so here it is…
+Having sold a boatload of The CA ANZ Revelation Baker’s Dozen in 2025, we've been asked to produce a similarly high-end mixed dozen - so here it is…

 Coming your way:

-2 x Yaldara Grand Cuvée Shiraz '21.
-Mean, black, intense, complex.
+2 x Yaldara Grand Cuvée Shiraz '23 - Mean, black, intense, complex.
 Decant - the dark and malevolent core of this beast just keeps unfurling as you feed it air!

 2 x Irvine's Grand Merlot - Australia's best Merlot, year in, year out, and with a $150 a bottle price tag to match.
 Twice awarded “Worlds’ Best Merlot” in Europe.

-2 x Martins Vineyard Shiraz, fruits are blacks and blues, with blueberries, blackberries, olive tapenade, cedar and vanilla populating a powerful and long palate.
+2 x Martins Vineyard Shiraz - fruits are blacks and blues, with blueberries, blackberries, olive tapenade, cedar and vanilla populating a powerful and long palate.

-So, without the 13th bottle, we're already at $1,570 worth of superbity (if saying said same is not evidence of absurdity) for $565.
+So, without the 13th bottle, we're already at $1,710 worth of superbity (if saying said same is not evidence of absurdity) for $565.

-As this is being hidden as a VIP offer, we're comfortable to include a 13th bottle: Kilikanoon's Revelation Shiraz.
-Made only occasionally (5 releases since 2010), this is made in tiny quantities (100-200 dozen) and is genuinely breathtaking.
+Kilikanoon's Revelation Shiraz - Made only occasionally (5 releases since 2010), this is made in tiny quantities (100-200 dozen) and is genuinely breathtaking.
 We've taken it to 2 blind tastings.

 Tasting 1 included Penfolds Grange - and everyone in the room named the Kilikanoon wine of the night, after the wines had been tasted but before their identities were revealed!